BOYSABIO/Screen-Snooper-Detection/README.md

 ## Technical Details

 The system uses:
-- YOLOv8 for person detection
+- Trained YOLOv11n for object detection
 - MediaPipe for facial landmarks and gaze detection
 - OpenCV for camera handling and visualization
 - PyTorch for model training and inference